5 Great Hikes With Your Dog In Franklin

 The trail is fairly rocky and pebbly in spots with areas of steeper climbs (the Red Trail overlap is tougher), so it’s more challenging than just a leisurely stroll through the woods.
 We often see other dogs and hikers admiring the wildlife and views on the path.

 The trails are marked in tenths of a mile and the path is relatively shaded, which makes it a good hike on sunny days for dogs who get tired easily.
-This also, however, makes it a trail we avoid after a long rain—it tends to get muddy.
+However, this makes it a trail we avoid after a long rain—it tends to get muddy.

 For its convenient location smack in the middle of Brentwood, well-marked trails, public restrooms, and ample parking (some on the other side of the mansion with a shortcut through the trees), Marcella Vivrette Smith Park is a must-stop.